If you think the Harvey Weinstein scandal won’t affect your company, think again!

 The employer can help satisfy the second element of the Faragher-Ellerth defense by producing evidence that the company has an Employee Handbook with a well drafted anti-harassment policy.
 The employer must also show that the Employee Handbook was widely disseminated throughout the workplace and all employees, including the plaintiff, received a copy.

 If you haven’t reviewed your Employee Handbook in a while, now is a good time to do so.
 The EEOC’s Enforcement Guidance on Vicarious Liability for Unlawful Harassment by Supervisors has suggestions for anti-harassment policies and the employment attorneys at Hutchison PLLC are also available to help review your existing policy or prepare a basic Employee Handbook for your company.
-Please comment below, email me or connect with me on LinkedIn, if you have any questions.

 The blog content should not be construed as legal advice.